ElkeHanschen/project-gatsby-blog/README.md

 #### Tutorial step 4 - GraphiQL Browser to build queries for Gatsby

 - in this part of the tutorial, nothing is happening in the code base
-- it's an explanation what GraphiQL is and how it works
+- it's an explanation what GraphiQL is and how it works with searching for queries and keywords in Documentation Explorer
 - GraphiQL is an in-browser IDE to explore data for building queries for Gatsby sites
 - running your project with `gatsby develop` gives you two URLs, one of them this one `http://localhost:8000/___graphql`
-- run your project and check this URL out, try query searches with `siteMetadata` and `allMarkdownRemark`
+- run your project and check this URL out, in Documentation Explorer try query searches with `siteMetadata` and `allMarkdownRemark`
 - example `siteMetadata` (execute with `command enter`):

 ```